thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - added "OK" by Madeon
   - modified note for "You're Everything"
   - added "How to Make a Rhythm Game" by 7th Beat Games
+  - added new category, "interesting videos", bound to split into different categories
+  - added "one hit wonders (and their other songs)" by [@boogiehead](https://www.youtube.com/@boogieheadmusic)